nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 7
 ```

-Go ahead and insert more data and try doing some accounting checks like above.
+Go ahead and insert some more data and perhaps try doing some accounting checks like above.

 ```bash
 python3.8 app.py